-General Long Term Debt Account Group - This account group is established to account for all long-term obligations.
+General Long Term Debt Account Group - This account group is established to account for certain long-term obligations as determined by OSC.

 D. Measurement Focus/Basis of Accounting and Financial Statement Presentation

 The accounting and financial reporting treatment is determined by the applicable measurement focus and basis of accounting.
 Measurement focus indicates the type of resources being measured such as current financial resources (current assets less current liabilities) or economic resources (all assets and liabilities).
 The basis of accounting indicates the timing of transactions or events for recognition in the financial statements.